A thread pool executes one or more functions asynchronously.

 Set this only from the main thread.

-The maximum number of live threads this pool can have at once.
+The maximum number of background threads this pool can have at once.
 If this value decreases, active jobs will still be allowed to finish.

 minThreads:Int